LegrandNico/hmm-mne/README.rst

 Notes
 -----

 This repository contains Python adaptation for some of the functionalities proposed by the HMM-MAR toolbox [#]_.
 It was created for educational purpose.
-You should refer to the original Matlab toolbox is you want to use HMM for research.
+You should refer to the original Matlab toolbox if you want to use HMM for research.

 References
 ----------